 Idioms about eating habits

 When someone decides to break the habit and eat better, they may also use some idioms to talk about their new routine.
-Check out some popular idioms to help you talk about new eating habits.
+Check out some popular idioms to help you talk about new eating habits and a healthy lifestyle.
+Here is some more vocabulary about health in English:

 |to go on a diet||to start a diet||I have gained 20 pounds.
 I need to go on a diet!|